Numbers

 message.
 A simple commercial shortwave

-world-receiver can pick up a messages and the
+world-receiver can pick up a message and the

 agent doesn't need a compromising special